-1: / Initial allocation phase / 2: for $\forall vu \in E'$ do randomly select c from C{vu} 3: $A{vu} \leftarrow c$ 4: 5: / Conflict resolution phase / 6: for $\forall uv \in E'$ do if uv and any link in N{uv} have conflicts then 7: 8: remove the channel from the link with the lowest priority if $A{uv} > 0$ then 9: $E' \leftarrow E' - \{uv\}, C{uv} \leftarrow C{uv} - A{uv}$ 10: 11: if $\exists mn \text{ s.t. } A{mn} = 0 \text{ and } C{mn} > 0$ then go to step 1 12:
+'''

+1: / Initial allocation phase

+2: for \forall vu \in E' do

+randomly select c from C{vu}

+3:

+A{vu} \leftarrow c

+4:

+5: / Conflict resolution phase /

+6: for \forall uv \in E' do

+if uv and any link in N{uv} have conflicts then

+7:

+remove the channel from the link with the lowest

+8:

+priority

+if A{uv} > 0 then

+9:

+E' \leftarrow E' - \{uv\}, C{uv} \leftarrow C{uv} - A{uv}

+10:

+11: if \exists mn s.t.
+A{mn} = 0 and C{mn} > 0 then

+go to step 1

+12:

+'''

-selections for nodes instead of links; thus, the nodes in the algorithm description below are actually the original links.
+selections for nodes instead of links.
+So the nodes in the algorithm description below are actually the original links.

 Unlike the node-based solution, the link-based solution will result in conflicts among adjacent links (new nodes).
-Local solutions vary depending on how (1) admissible channels are selected and how (2) conflicts among adjacent nodes are resolved.
+Local solutions vary depending on how (1) admissible channels are selected and (2) conflicts among adjacent nodes are resolved.
 These methods can be based on either a random choice or a predefined priority.
-A simple approach in Algorithm 2 is to have a random admissible channel selected from C{uv} and conflict resolution based on node ID: ID(uv) = ID(u) + ID(v).
+The simple approach in Algorithm 2 is to have a random admissible channel selection from $C{uv}$ and conflict resolution based on node id: ID(uv) = ID(u) + ID(v).
 That is, node uv with the highest ID(uv) will win.

 Algorithm 2 reduces the number of rounds needed by CA compared to Algorithm 1 since there is a coordination between two end nodes during channel selection.
-However, Algorithm 2 does not take the priorities of different links into consideration, which would still result in relatively low efficiency.
+However, Algorithm 2 does not take priorities of different links into consideration, which would still result in a relatively low efficiency.
 In the next section, we will present an advanced algorithm which considers the priorities of links and applies maximal matching.